 - Incremental transition from elastic compute, to containers, to functions: Some customers prefer starting with elastic compute, while others prefer jumping straight to containers or serverless functions.
 The AWS Blu Age toolset has the flexibility to switch from one target to the other following the customer specific needs.

 - Incremental transition from monolith to services and microservices: Peeling a large monolith is a long process, and the monolith can be kept and deployed on the various compute targets.
 When time comes, services or microservices are identified in Blu Age Analyzer, and then extracted and deployed on elastic compute, containers, or serverless functions.

 From a timeline perspective, the incremental transition from mainframe to AWS is a short-term project with achievable return on investment, as shown on Figure 14.

 Figure 14 – Mainframe to AWS transition timeline.

 We recommend starting with a hands-on Proof-of-Concept (PoC) with customers’ real code.
 It’s the only way to prove the technical viability and show the outcome quality within 6 weeks.

 Then, you can define work packages and incrementally refactor the mainframe application to AWS targeting elastic compute, containers, or serverless functions.

 The full refactoring of a mainframe workload onto AWS can be completed in a year.
 As soon as services are refactored and in production on AWS, new integrations and innovations become possible for analytics, mobile, voice, machine learning (ML), or Internet of Things (IoT) use cases.

-While accelerating modernization, Blu Age toolset allows incremental transitions adapting to customers priorities.
+While accelerating modernization, the AWS Blu Age toolset allows incremental transitions adapting to customers priorities.
 It accelerates mainframe modernization to containers or serverless functions

-For more details, visit the Serverless COBOL page and contact Blu Age to learn more.
+For more details, visit the Serverless COBOL page and contact AWS Blu Age to learn more.